golanlevin/60-212/2026/syllabus/README.md

 # Code of Conduct

 I am committed to providing an educational experience that is free of harassment and intimidation for everyone in this course.
 I will not tolerate any form of harassment and/or discriminatory, oppressive, suppressive, or violent behavior.
-If someone engages in harassing behavior, I may take any action deemed appropriate in the Carnegie Mellon University Policy against [Sexual Harassment and Sexual Assault](https://www.cmu.edu/policies/administrative-and-governance/sexual-harassment-and-sexual-assault.html), [Discriminatory Harassment](https://www.cmu.edu/student-affairs/theword/community-policies/discriminatory-harassment.html), or other [community policies](https://www.cmu.edu/student-affairs/theword/community-policies/index.html).
+If someone engages in these, I may take any action deemed appropriate in the Carnegie Mellon University Policy against [Sexual Harassment and Sexual Assault](https://www.cmu.edu/policies/administrative-and-governance/sexual-harassment-and-sexual-assault.html), [Discriminatory Harassment](https://www.cmu.edu/student-affairs/theword/community-policies/discriminatory-harassment.html), or other [community policies](https://www.cmu.edu/student-affairs/theword/community-policies/index.html).
 If you experience or witness harassment, threatening behavior, suppressive behavior, or have any other concerns, I encourage you to speak up, say something, and/or let us know immediately.

-For incidents that may not violate any formal policies or require disciplinary action, but which still cause harm and necessitate a thoughtful response, Carnegie Mellon has also developed a [Campus Climate and Bias Reporting Protocol](https://www.cmu.edu/title-ix/how-to-report-+-options-for-resolution/ccbrp/index.html).
+For incidents that may not violate any formal policies or require disciplinary action, but which still cause harm and necessitate a thoughtful response, Carnegie Mellon has also developed a [Campus Climate and Bias Reporting Protocol](https://www.cmu.edu/title-ix/how-to-report-+-options-for-resolution/ccbrp/index.html) (CCBRP).
 This a non-disciplinary mechanism for reporting and informally resolving incidents of alleged bias; it focuses on education, restoration, and strengthening and upholding our core values as a university community.
 If you need guidance or are uncertain as to what your options are, please feel free to contact CFA's Office for Diversity, Equity, and Inclusion prior to submitting a CCBRP report.

-> *Carnegie Mellon University is firmly committed to intellectual honesty, freedom of inquiry and expression, and respect for the dignity of each individual.
-Acts of discriminatory harassment or intimidation by a student directed toward any member of the community are inconsistent with this commitment and will not be tolerated.
-Consistent with the University’s Statement of Assurance, prohibited acts include harassment and intimidation motivated by discriminatory intent based on race, color, national origin, sex, handicap or disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
-Any such harassment or intimidation of or by a student should be referred to the Dean of Student Affairs for resolution.*

 ---

 # Classroom Hygiene

-As we head back to campus, keep in mind that people are returning from many different locations — potentially bringing with them some germs you haven't encountered before.
-In light of this, the following policies and suggestions govern our in-person meetings:

-* We will follow current CMU public health guidelines; at minimum, **masks are welcome, respected, and even encouraged**.
-However: It's important that we be able to see and hear each other well.
-In the interest of effective interpersonal communication, *feel welcome to lower your mask (if you wish) if you are actively addressing the entire class.*
+* **Masks** are welcome and respected.
 * **Drinks** in containers with lids are permitted.
 * **Messy, greasy, and/or pungent meals** in our classroom are strongly discouraged.
-* **Keep food and open drinks away from computer equipment!**
+* **Keep food and open drinks away from computer equipment.**
+* If you are sick and potentially contagious, please follow the Health-Related Absences policy above and stay home.

 ---

 # Take Care of Yourself

-**Please take care of yourself**.
-I encourage you to do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol in excess, getting enough sleep, and taking some time to relax.
-This will help you achieve your goals and cope with stress.
-If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, it is critically important to seek support.
-Help is available, day or night, at:
+**Please take care of yourself.** College can sometimes become difficult for reasons that extend well beyond a particular course.
+If academic stress, difficult life circumstances, anxiety, depression, or other problems are interfering with your ability to function, please seek support rather than trying to handle everything alone.

 * **[Counseling and Psychological Services](http://www.cmu.edu/counseling/) (CaPS): +1-412-268-2922**
 * **[Resolve Crisis Network](https://www.upmc.com/services/behavioral-health/resolve-crisis-services) (UPMC): +1-888-796-8226**